Academic powerhouse leads PhD Program with heart and mind

 A 2008 Journal of Management study named Mitchell among the 35 most influential management scholars in the world.
 He also received the 2010 Academy of Management Lifetime Achievement Award.

-Now, in the twilight of his brilliant career, Mitchell is dedicating his stature, experience and passion to developing tomorrow’s business professors as director of the UW Foster School of Business PhD Program.
+In the twilight of his brilliant career, Mitchell dedicated his stature, experience and passion to developing tomorrow’s business professors in his former role as director of the UW Foster School of Business PhD Program.
 “Activist director,” amends Tom Lee, associate dean for academic and faculty affairs, with a smile.

 “That’s true,” confirms Mitchell, laughing.
 “When I took the position, I began doing the same thing I do in my research, which is to go out and talk to people—in this case students and faculty on how the program could be improved.”